Extremely Simple Streaming Forest: Methods

 \subsection{Evaluation Metrics}

-Classifier performance is evaluated by classification accuracy, virtual memories, and training wall times.
-On the three selected datasets, we use the psutil python package (BSD-3-Clause) to measure memory usage from the first repetitions \citep{rodola_giampaolopsutil_2022}.
+Classifier performance is evaluated by classification accuracy, AUROC (one-vs-rest for multi-class tasks), classifier size, maximum training space, and training wall times.
+On the three selected datasets, we use the psutil python package (BSD-3-Clause) to measure memory usage for all the repetitions \citep{rodola_giampaolopsutil_2022}.
 The training wall times calculate the fitting times for the given model without hyperparameter tuning (Appendix \ref{app:select_time}).
 All estimators' times are calculated by accumulating the training times of data batches, which account for batch estimators' refitting.
-We do not report any error bars as they are uninformative.
+We do not report any error bars as they are minimal.
 To accommodate the space and time constraints of MFs and HTs, the three selected tasks were run without parallelization on a Microsoft Azure 6-core (Intel Xeon E5-2690 v3) Standard\_NC6 instance with 56 GB memory and 340 GB SSD storage.
 The OpenML-CC18 experiments were run with parallelization on a Microsoft Azure 4-core (Intel Xeon E5-2673 v4) Standard\_D4\_v3 instance with 16 GB memory and 100 GB SSD storage.